 The total recreational catch of sawfish and river sharks is difficult to quantify although rostra mounted on the walls of fishers' homes and in public establishments are testament to a long history of catch in northern Australia, extending into the fairly recent period of history before fishing licences and gear restrictions were introduced.
-Recent surveys of recreational fishing in Queensland, the Northern Territory and Western Australia have been undertaken, but only the results from Queensland are currently available (Taylor et al., 2012).
-While quantifying the general level of take in the recreational sector, the report provides no relevant information regarding the take of protected shark species due to the lack of species level data.
+Recent surveys of recreational fishing in Queensland, the Northern Territory and Western Australia have been undertaken (Taylor et al., 2012; Ryan et al., 2013).
+While quantifying the general level of take in the recreational sector, the reports do not provide relevant information regarding the take of protected shark species due to the lack of species level data.
+It is also possible that misidentification (as bull sharks or sawsharks for example) or reporting in 'other shark' categories may result in recreational fishing interactions with protected species going unnoticed.

 While catch rates of protected sawfish and river shark species in the recreational sector cannot be quantified, it is considered that the use of lures by recreational fishers targeting barramundi poses less of a threat to sawfish than the use of baited lines or nets, although there are anecdotal reports of sawfish being caught on lures.
-Regardless of which method is more likely to catch sawfish species, survivability is thought to be higher when the animals are caught on lines rather than in nets as they are likely to be released quicker and, therefore, have a better chance of survival.
+Regardless of which method is more likely to catch sawfish species, survivability is thought to be higher when the animals are caught on lines rather than in nets as they are likely to be released more quickly.
 Nevertheless, survival will ultimately depend on a number of factors, including fight time.